 1) Feature-oriented programming (FOP) for feature module construction: Current PLE research is supported primarily through feature-oriented programming (FOP) techniques as advocated by AHEAD [12], CIDE [13], and FOMDD [7].
-These approaches are based on processes that annotate features in source code and compose feature modules that are essentially fragments of classes and their collaborations that belong to a feature.
-Being forward engineering techniques that they rely on clear identification of features, their dependencies and their interactions right from the requirements gathering stage of the PLE software lifecycle.
-Some efforts in this direction stem from the identification of feature interactions, their dependencies, granularity and their scope [14].
+These are based on processes that annotate features in source code and compose feature modules that are essentially fragments of classes and their collaborations that belong to a feature.
+These are forward engineering techniques that reply on clear identification of features, their dependencies and their interactions right from the requirements gathering stage of the PLE software lifecycle.

 FORMS encompasses the AHEAD and CIDE FOP methodologies by leveraging reverse engineering to enable automatic identification of features and their dependencies and composing only the features that directly serve the domain concerns of the product line application.
 However both approaches rely on manual identification of features in legacy source code and manual definition of composition rules.
-FORMS can be potentially extended by integrating both AHEAD and CIDE based FOP approaches to support fine-grained composition of feature modules.
+FORMS can be